UruIT/react-seed/CONTRIBUTING.md

 We are building it for people who want to learn more about these technologies.

+In order to achieve this goal, we are keeping the main branch (`master`) as basic as possible.
+* Only adding to it what we consider essential for starting projects.
+* And, leaving other features (more advanced ones) to the `seed/*` branches.

+All these is also part of our second intention: avoid having an overwhelming amount of features/packages/configs.

+We plan to incorporate a *Contributors* section on the `README` to say thank you for helping us!

 ## 1. Set up your environment

 Read our documentation on [docs/setup](docs/setup.md).